juanpi19/spotify-analysis/README.md

 ## About the Project

-This project was completed by Team E5 as part of the Infini8 Loop data science bootcamp.
+This project was completed by Team E5 at USC Marshall School of Business.
 The team members were:

 - Anqi Luo
 - Antonia Roates